Enhance Cognitive Function and Mood on Keto

 Ketosis and Body Fluids

-In a metabolic state where the body primarily burns fat for energy, it's not uncommon for individuals to experience that their sweat smells like ammonia while in ketosis.
+In a metabolic state where the body primarily burns fat for energy, it's not uncommon for individuals to experience sweat that smells like ammonia while in ketosis.

 This peculiar odor can be attributed to the production and excretion of ketones, water-soluble molecules that are a natural byproduct of fat metabolism.
 When ketones are released through sweat, they can impart an ammonia-like scent.